Atlas975/Notes/MachineLearning/NaturalLanguageProcessing/Word_embedding.md

 - **Min count**: defines the number of times a word must appear in the text corpus to be part of the vocabulary.
 Helps tackle overfitting by eliminating potential [[Term_frequency-inverse_document_frequency|stop words]]
 	- A higher min count helps focus on words that are statistically significant but risks losing information from less frequent yet significant words
 ## Continuous bag of words
-- A word embedding model, involves making word predictions using the surrounding context words in a text (a few words that appear before and after it in a sentence, defined by window size)
+- A word embedding model, involves making word predictions using the surrounding context words  (a few words that appear before and after it in a sentence, defined by window size)
 - Weights all inputs equally, not ideal if certain words are more informative than others